Clearwater Domestic Violence Lawyer

 What are the Penalties for Domestic Violence in Florida?

-In Florida, domestic violence laws carry an absolute minimum punishment of five days in county jail.
+In Florida, domestic violence laws can carry a minimum punishment to include county jail time.
 In addition, a state prosecutor may pursue additional charges of other criminal offenses, such as assault and battery.
 Depending on the severity of the crime, domestic violence charges can result in punishments of up to 15 years in prison.

 To combat domestic violence and other violent crimes against women, the Florida Coalition Against Domestic Violence (FCADV) was formed in the 1980s.
 The organization is the professional association for Florida’s domestic violence centers, representing battered women and their children in public policy.